José Torres Cadena

 Lothar Matthäus taking a penalty in the quarter-final match against Bulgaria at the 1994 FIFA World Cup.
-The match was refereed by Torres.
+The match was refereed by Torres, who is seen overviewing the penalty.

 José Joaquín Torres Cadena (born July 15, 1952), also known as J.J.
 Torres, is a former association football referee from Colombia.

 Torres served as a FIFA referee for several international tournaments, including the 1989 FIFA World Youth Championship and the 1992 Summer Olympics.
 He also worked as a referee for the 1994 World Cup's South American qualifiers.

 Torres is mostly known for supervising four matches in the 1994 FIFA World Cup in the United States.
 He officiated two group stage matches: the first one between Belgium and Morocco and the second one between the Republic of Ireland and Norway, as well as the quarter-final match between Germany and Bulgaria and the semi-final match between Brazil and Sweden.